Nanette Blitz Konig

-Nanette Blitz Konig (born 6 April 1929) is a Bergen-Belsen concentration camp survivor and former classmate of Anne Frank.
+Nanette Blitz Konig (born 6 April 1929) is a Dutch survivor of Bergen-Belsen concentration camp and former classmate of Anne Frank in Amsterdam.
 She has lived in São Paulo, Brazil since 1953.
 In 2015, she published a book about being a Belsen survivor called Eu Sobrevivi ao Holocausto.
 On Holocaust Memorial Day 26 January 2018, Nanette's book was published in English with the title Holocaust Memoirs of a Bergen-Belsen Survivor & Classmate of Anne Frank.

 Biography

-Nanette was born on 6 April 1929 in Amsterdam, to Martijn Willem Blitz, a worker at the Amsterdam Bank, and Helene Victoria Davids, who were of Jewish origin.
+Blitz was born on 6 April 1929 in Amsterdam, to Martijn Willem Blitz, a worker at the Amsterdam Bank, and Helene Victoria Davids, who were of Jewish origin.
 She had an older brother, Bernard Martijn, born in 1927, and a younger brother, Willem, who was born in 1932 with a "blue baby" heart defect and died in 1936.
 The Nazis occupied the Netherlands in May 1940, and at the beginning of 1941, Jewish students were assigned to Jewish-designated schools; it was then that Nanette became a classmate of Anne Frank.

 The Blitz family was arrested and taken to the Westerbork transit camp in September 1943.
 On 15 February 1944, they were deported to the Bergen-Belsen concentration camp.

 Martijn died in late November 1944.
 At the beginning of December 1944, Bernard and Helene were deported from Bergen-Belsen and Nanette remained alone.
 Bernard died in the Oranienburg concentration camp, while Helene was deported to the Beendorf salt mines as a slave labourer; she died in April 1945 on a train en route to Sweden.

 In January 1945, Nanette was transferred to a part of Bergen-Belsen known as the "small women’s camp".
 From there, she saw Anne Frank in a "large field of women" through the barbed wired fence.
 These two camps become one section and it was then that Nanette was reunited with Anne and her sister Margot.

 I was all alone in the camp, so being reunited with someone I knew was something that made me unforgettably emotional, because love and friendship were our only means of hope amid chaos.
 One day, as I was walking outside the barrack area, I got closer to the barbed-wire fence that prevented me from having access to other parts of the camp.
 On the other side of the fence, I saw a face that looked familiar.
 It was Anne Frank!
 Anne looked as frail as I did.
 I still had my hair, but hers had been shaved.
 I only caught a glimpse of her, since we were in different camps and I could not get any closer.
 However, that was enough to motivate me, to want to see her and talk to her.
 We would certainly have a lot to share.